 - Your passport valid for at least six months beyond the date of admission

-The Immigration Officer will stamp your I-20 or DS-2019 and provide you with a Form I-94, Arrival/Departure Record (a small white card that should be placed in your passport.)
-Ensure that the I-94 card remains in your passport throughout your time in the U.S. The I-94 card should be marked "F-1" and "D/S" or "J-1" and "D/S." "D/S" stands for "duration of status."
+The Immigration Officer will stamp your passport and should be marked "F-1" and "D/S" or "J-1" and "D/S." "D/S" stands for "duration of status."
 Visit www.virginia.edu/iso/issp for more information.